pktmasseta/pktmasseta.github.io/_activities/athletics.md

 ###### Varsity Athletes

 Phi Kaps are a dominant presence in all kinds of Varsity sports.
-From football to volleyball, brothers devote their time and effort to MIT Athletics.
+From fencing to crew, brothers devote their time and effort to MIT Athletics.
 Two brothers, Brian Anderson '04 and Ben Schmeckpeper '05, have distinguished themselves as NCAA All-Americans.
 Just one example of the dedication Phi Kaps put into their sports.

 ###### Fun and Games